Seamonsters-2605/Seamonsters-2605.github.io/docs/dashboard/index.md

 - Open the repository in VSCode and find the file called `dashboard.py` (it should be an empty file) and write this code. *Please don't copy and paste, it will not help you learn*

+If you are using a school laptop, you will need to turn off wifi to run the dashboard because otherwise the computer will block it.

 ``` python
 import remi.gui as gui
 import seamonsters as sea